Mitesh-Patidar/K8s-setup-via-kubeadm/README.md

   - Ensure reboots are done during maintenance windows or in coordination with your DevOps team.
   - In real production clusters, node reboots are typically handled via automated orchestration tools with proper draining and safety mechanisms.

-⚠️ Only run `sudo reboot` if you fully understand the impact in your specific environment.
+ Only run `sudo reboot` if you fully understand the impact in your specific environment.

+###  Contributing
+Feel free to fork, modify, and open pull requests to improve or extend the setup.